galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

 The recipes vary from some technical aspects and where to find help, as well as the social aspects related to creating a community, and encouraging participating and collaboration.

-There are multiple general guidelines for open source communities that you can use, including:
+There are multiple general guidelines for starting open source communities that you can use, including:
 - [The Turing Way](https://the-turing-way.netlify.app/index.html), which is a handbook for reproducible, ethical and collaborative data science developed in the [Turing Institute](https://www.turing.ac.uk/) UK, includes guidelines on [Managing a New Community and Team](https://the-turing-way.netlify.app/collaboration/new-community)
 - Guidelines on [Starting a community - taking your software to the world](https://www.software.ac.uk/guide/starting-community-taking-your-software-world) published by the UK [Software Sustainability Institute](https://www.software.ac.uk/).
 - The OSSWatch guidelines on [How to build an open source community](http://oss-watch.ac.uk/resources/howtobuildcommunity)
+- [It Takes A Village](https://itav.lyrasis.org/) is a framework for open-source communities (originally from the cultural and scientific heritage domain, but applicable to other areas) to develop sustainability strategies.
+It offers a guidebook, a toolkit and information about their communities.

-Some of the recipes in this cookbook will customise those guidelines to the specific application to the Galaxy Community.
+Some of the recipes in this cookbook will customize those guidelines to the specific application to the Galaxy Community.

 #### Learn the basics about Galaxy